sharmaeklavya2/blog-source/content/posts/dream3.md

 Exasperated by Eddington's rule, the locals decided to fight back.
 At dawn, they attacked his mansion, which was situated at the edge of the forest.
-Although Eddington had a small army, it was no match for the locals who had been training for this day and were experts at navigating the mountainous terrain and hiding in the forest.
+Although Eddington had a small army, it was no match for the locals who were experts at navigating the mountainous terrain and hiding in the forest.
 They eventually broke into his mansion and captured him.
 They beheaded him in front of his mansion, declaring their freedom and the beginning of a new era free of tyranny.
 They set fire to his mansion, killing the remaining soldiers,